organisciak/dissertation/document/5_design_objective.md

  Also, the actual user pools testing the different interfaces are not necessarily the same individuals.
  Thus, it is important that the users are similarly representational: it would be problematic if one interface was used mainly by Indian residents while another was performed mainly by American residents (the second and first largest nationalities on Mechanical Turk, respectively).

- For this reason, each interface was be evaluated with temporal and geographic restrictions.
+ For this reason, each interface was evaluated with temporal and geographic restrictions.
  Workers were restricted to American workers, and most tasks were during the American work day, with only slight deviations.

 ### Implementation